 Skilled advocate tackles time-sharing and authority issues

 When parents of minor children break up, the top priority should be the health and welfare of their children.
 A skillful attorney can resolve parenting disputes while maintaining the proper perspective.
-At the Law Office of Patricia Palma, P.A. in Tampa, we represent Gulf Coast clients in matters involving legal authority and time-sharing (the terms Florida law uses for custody).
+At the Law Offices of Patricia Palma, P.A. in Tampa, we represent Gulf Coast clients in matters involving legal authority and time-sharing (the terms Florida law uses for custody).
 If parents cannot agree on a suitable arrangement, the courts are required to make a decision that is in the best interests of the child.
 In most cases, parental responsibility for a minor child will be shared by both parents so that each retains full parental rights and responsibilities with respect to their child.
 Shared parenting requires parents to confer so that major decisions affecting the welfare of the child will be determined jointly.
 In time-sharing matters, our firm prepares and advocates for detailed parenting plans that are in the children’s best interest.